forcedotcom/Einstein-GPT-for-Developers/README.md

 ## Get Started

-Agentforce for Developers is available in the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=salesforce.salesforcedx-einstein-gpt) and the [Open VSX Registry](https://open-vsx.org/extension/salesforce/salesforcedx-einstein-gpt).
+Agentforce for Developers is available in the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=salesforce.salesforcedx-einstein-gpt) and the [Open VSX Registry](https://open-vsx.org/extension/salesforce/salesforcedx-einstein-gpt) and as a part of the [Salesforce Extension Pack (Expanded)](https://marketplace.visualstudio.com/items?itemName=salesforce.salesforcedx-vscode-expanded) .

 Go to [Agentforce for Developers Set Up Documentation](https://developer.salesforce.com/tools/vscode/en/einstein/einstein-setup) for setup instructions.